PierreRochard/bitcoin-investment-theses/README.md

 Thesis: Before it was shutdown in 2013, the Silk Road was a marketplace for illegal drugs.
 It had tens of thousands of users and $22 million in annual sales.
-In 2017, a successor of the Silk Road called AlphaBay was also shut down, it was ten times the size of the Silk Road with hundreds of thousands of users.
+In 2017, a successor of the Silk Road called AlphaBay was also shut down.
+It was ten times the size of the Silk Road with hundreds of thousands of users.
 Bitcoin enables the sales of illegal goods and services because it is a permissionless, censorship-resistant payments network.